-ARC-County Payments Estimates for 2023/2024 Marketing Year
+ARC-County Payments Announced for 2023/2024 Marketing Year

-Robin Reid (robinreid@ksu.edu) - K-State Department of Agricultural Economics January 2024
+Robin Reid (robinreid@ksu.edu) - K-State Department of Agricultural Economics October 2024

 The end of August marked the completion of the 2023/2024 Marketing Year for corn, grain sorghum and soybeans.
-While final prices and weights for the Marketing Year Average will not be announced for a few weeks, K-State Ag Economics is confident that their current estimates will be very close (see estimates HERE).
-The wheat marketing year for 2023/2024 ended May 31st and was already announced at \$6.96.
-Published wheat payment rates are final, and published HERE.
-Prices for all four main Kansas commodities are well above Price Loss Coverage (PLC) effective reference prices, so no PLC payments will be made.
+Prices for all farm bill covered commodities (with the exception of rapeseed) were well above Price Loss Coverage (PLC) effective reference prices, so no PLC payments will be made.
 However, because of widespread drought conditions in Kansas in 2023, many counties will have significant Agricultural Risk Coverage (ARC)-County Payments.

-For the first time, the Farm Service Agency (FSA) has released their county yields earlier than when payments go out to farmers in early October.
-Using these county yields and K-State Ag Economics price estimates, accurate ARC-County payments can be estimated for both Kansas and all of the U.S. These can be found in interactive map format HERE.
+ARC-County payments rates can be found in interactive map format HERE for Kansas and HERE for the national map (zoom features will need to be used).
 Note that payments are on a per acre basis and will be made on 85% of a farm's base acres in that commodity, subject to budget sequestration reduction of 5.7%.
 By using the interactive map format, the user can hover their curser over their county to get detailed information, as shown in Figure 1.